KaLYes1337/BlackJackGame/README.md

 3. As the player, you can choose to (H)it to take another card or (S)tand to end your turn ⬆️➡️.
 4. The dealer will automatically continue drawing cards until their total is 17 or more 🃏➡️.
 5. The winner is determined based on who has the higher hand value without exceeding 21 🏆.
 If both the player and dealer have the same value, it’s a tie ("Push") 🤝.
+6. If you bust, you can still continue playing in the next round if your balance allows it 🔄.

 ## To Do 🛠️
+- **Make the console printing better**: Enhance the formatting for readability 🖥️.
-- **Splitting**: The player will be able to split their hand if they receive two cards of the same value 🔀.
+- **Add split function**: Only when the player receives pairs or cards with the same value 🔀.
-- **Doubling**: The player will be able to double their bet after receiving their first two cards 💰.
+- **Add double down function**: Let the player double their bet after receiving the first two cards 💰.
-- **Balance**: A player’s balance will be added to track their winnings and losses 💸.

-"# BlackJackGame"
+- **Insurance check**: Add a feature to check if the player wants to place an insurance bet 🛡️.
+- **UI**: Improve the user interface (UI) for better experience 🎨.

+## Bugs to Fix 🐞
+- If the dealer has 21, it cancels the game on the first deal, even though the card